Warcross: Plot

 At the start of the next Warcross game, Emika decides to trail Ren; however, Zero suddenly appears in front of her.
 He offers her an opportunity to work with him to thwart Hideo's plans.
 She rejects his offer, which makes Zero threaten her about the repercussions of her decision.
 As the match concludes, images of Emika with Hideo emerge, which stirs the media into a frenzy.
-When she arrives at her team's dormitory, her teammates Asher, Hammie, and Roshan are mad at her for her actions.
+When she arrives at her team's dormitory, her teammates Asher, Hammie, and Roshan are infuriated at her due to her actions and get into a heated argument with each other.
 Although they press her for details, Emika keeps quiet to avoid divulging her secrets.
 As she walks away from her teammates, an explosion erupts that levels the dormitory.

 Emika wakes up in a hospital to find herself surrounded by some of her teammates.
 As she turns on the television, she finds out that she and Ren have been disqualified from the tournament.
-Simultaneously, Hideo pays her a visit and informs her that her contract has concluded.
+Simultaneously, Hideo visits her and informs her that her contract has concluded.
 Hideo agrees to pay her the sum that he offered for the bounty, but he implores her not to meddle in the Warcross finals.
-A member from a rival team, Tremaine, sends Emika a video wherein Zero and Ren discuss wreaking havoc on the finals by placing bugged power-ups around the map.
-Undeterred by Hideo's demands, Emika decides to intervene to stymie a disaster.
+A member from a rival team, Tremaine, sends Emika a video wherein Zero and Ren discuss wreaking havoc on the finals by placing bugged power-ups around the map Undeterred by Hideo's demands, Emika decides to intervene to stymie a disaster.

 With the funds from the bounty, Emika buys some power-ups that will help her team win the championship without touching the bugged power-ups.
 Emika manages to glitch into another tournament match.
 She deploys the power-ups, which eventually lead her team to victory.
-As the game concludes, Zero spawns into the map.
+As the game concludes, Zero spawns on the map.
 He vaguely warns Emika of the dangers of Hideo's plans without going into further details.